TheFBplus/pc-ex/docs/md/classes/scripttypebase.md

 • **entity**: `Entity`

-The {@link pc.Entity} that the instance of this type belongs to.
+The pc.Entity that the instance of this type belongs to.

 #### Defined in

-src/libs/libs/create-script-decorator.ts:242
+src/utils/helpers/create-script-decorator.ts:242

 ## Methods